 Design and fit

-The Endurance Peak 3 are traditional in-ear buds (rather than an open-ear design), comprised of an ear tip connected to an ergonomic ‘wing enhancer’.
+The The 11 best wireless headphones for runners are traditional in-ear buds (rather than an open-ear design), comprised of an ear tip connected to an ergonomic ‘wing enhancer’.
 The wing utilises JBL’s ‘Twistlock technology’, which means that you need to twist them into your ears to create a tight seal, preventing them from falling out.
 Unlike some winged earbuds, they’re subtle and don’t feel ‘spikey’ or cumbersome in the ears.
-However, the buds themselves are fairly bulky, with a large, flat ‘back’ that sticks out a fair bit in your ear – similar to the From empty, the earbuds take two hours to reach a full charge.
+However, the buds themselves are fairly bulky, with a large, flat ‘back’ that sticks out a fair bit in your ear – similar to the Summer running gear sale.
 They do come with three different sizes of ear tips, but I still wouldn’t recommend them to runners with smaller ears.

 That said, the fit is fantastic for the price: I’ve not had any issues with them coming loose over the course of testing.
 In fact, I haven’t even needed to re-adjust them mid-run; you can just pop them in, twist and away you go.

-The buds come in a USB-C charging case – it isn’t the slimmest case that I’ve seen, but it’s by no means the bulkiest (like the JBL Beats Studio Buds).
-Is this the ultimate smart ring for biohackers gym bags, though.
+The buds come in a USB-C charging case – it isn’t the slimmest case that I’ve seen, but it’s by no means the bulkiest (like the Up to 12 hours up to 10 hours with ANC).
+The 11 best wireless headphones for runners gym bags, though.

 Aesthetics wise, you have a choice of two colours: black or white.
 The buds have an IP68 rating, which means that they’re fully sweat- and waterproof, and the case is IPX2 rated, so it can withstand spills and sweat.